sjstretton/screwed/02-ProgressAndProblems.md

 Our vision is for a new tax and welfare system that taxes the right things and thus, leads to the production and preservation of wealth rather than the extraction and enclosure of wealth by those with more power.
 In other words, it leads to the private sector having a new purpose.
 Our vision of the tax system interacts with benefits, training, finance, energy and housing.
 We ignore all but the financial-monetary system and the social security (welfare) system.
 Out of scope is the detail of the benefits system and the detailed technicalities of how some taxes work.
 Our focus is the UK tax and welfare system, but the ideas are intended to be applicable to most societies around the world.
 We focus on the big picture rather than accounting of taxes, although we do cover some implementation choices.

 Thus our overarching question is: What will provide an economy fit for our children?
-To solve this, we have to next ask the question: what are the conditions for sustainable prosperity.
+To solve this, we have to next ask our next question.

-# Q2: What are the Conditions for Sustainable Prosperity?
+# Q2: What are the Economic Conditions for Sustainable AND WIDELY-SpREAD Prosperity?

 This book is about the economic conditions for sustainable and widely spread prosperity.